godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 Scene Node
 ^^^^^^^^^^

-This is just a reference to a node in the tree, but it's easier to use this node by just dragging the actual node from the scene tree to the canvas (this will create it and configure it).
+This is just a reference to a node in the tree, but it's easier to use this node by dragging the actual node from the scene tree to the canvas (this will create it and configure it).